-With 40 km of trails, which extend to over 100 km thanks to the various links and connections to Tuscany and the Reggio Apennines, the Centro Fondo Boscoreale [Boscoreale Cross-country Skiing Centre] (in the meadows of San Geminiano, a short distance from the centre of Piandelagotti) is among the most important ski districts in Italy for this particular winter sport.
+With 40 km of trails, which extend to over 100 km thanks to the various links and connections to Tuscany and the Reggio Apennines, the Boscoreale Cross-country Skiing Centre (in the meadows of San Geminiano, a short distance from the centre of Piandelagotti) is among the most important ski districts in Italy for this particular winter sport.
 It was precisely these features that led it to be chosen as the home of the Italian Assoluti e Cittadini Cross-Country Championships in 2004.

-Thanks to the frequent and abundant snowfall that usually covers the whole area, there is excellent natural snow conditions between December and March.
+Thanks to the frequent and abundant snowfall that usually covers the whole area, there are excellent natural snow conditions between December and March.

 There is also a ski school slope and shops for equipment rental.

 The whole area lends itself well to activities such as ski orienteering, nordic walking and snow walking.
 There are several trails, which are also open at night, specifically dedicated to snowshoe hikes that lead to the Tuscan-Emilian Ridge, Radici Pass, Forbici Pass and the Reale fir forest.